rmartinho/flamingdangerzone/_posts/cxx11/2012-12-16-optimal-tuple-iv.markdown

 references because we want perfect forwarding all over (i.e. it will be the result of `std::forward_as_tuple`).

-Let's start by writing a helper function that forwards the element at a given index.

-{% highlight cpp %}
-template <std::size_t I, typename Tuple>
-TupleElement<I, Unqualified<Tuple>> forward_index(Tuple&& t) {
-    return std::forward<TupleElement<I, Unqualified<Tuple>>>(
-               std::get<I>(t));
-}
-{% endhighlight %}

-The `Unqualified` alias here is the same as the `Bare` alias described in [one of the first posts][bare types], but I find "unqualified" is a much more descriptive name.
-We need this here because `std::tuple_element` does not accept references to tuples.

-We cannot directly use `get` because the value category of its return type depends on the value category of the tuple passed in: if we pass it a tuple lvalue, it will always return lvalues, even if the element is an rvalue reference[<span id="ref2">&dagger;</span>][ftn2].
-Note that this could happen even if we perfectly forwarded `t`, because that could be an lvalue.
-Here I don't care, pass an lvalue anyway, and then fix that when forwarding to the return value.

-Our function to shuffle and forward a tuple will need to return the shuffled tuple.
-It is rather easy to make an alias to compute that shuffled tuple for the return type, and together with `forward_index` writing the entire function is
-easy: we just need to forward the element at each index given in the map into a new tuple of references.
+This function to shuffle and forward a tuple will need to return the shuffled tuple.
+It is rather easy to make an alias to compute that shuffled tuple for the return type.
+Then we just need to forward the element at each index given in the map into a new tuple of references.

 {% highlight cpp %}
 template <typename Tuple, std::size_t...
 I>